-The website does not disclose ownership, however, advertising appears to be the means for revenue.
+The website does not disclose ownership; however, advertising appears to be the means for revenue.

 Analysis / Bias

 In review, Jewish World Review has a right-leaning conservative bias in story selection and many times does not properly source information in articles.
 For example, in the article entitled: “REVEALED: The Obama administration’s support for Hamas was not passive,” there is not a single link to an external source to support the claim that Obama actively supported Hamas.
-Further, the author of this piece is from the Dave Horowitz Freedom Center, which is a far right-wing anti-Islam organization.
+Further, the author of this piece is from the Dave Horowitz Freedom Center, a far right-wing anti-Islam organization.

-In general, story selection always favors the right and comes from authors such as Ben Shapiro, Brent Bozell, and David Limbaugh.
+Generally, story selection always favors the right and comes from authors such as Ben Shapiro, Brent Bozell, and David Limbaugh.
 All of these authors have failed fact checks.